constancehermit/MindGarden/content/garden/leaders-as-gardeners.md

 ---
 title: Leaders as Gardeners
 tags:
+    - leadership
-    - coding
+    - gardening-metaphors
 firstPlanted: "2024-08-02T00:00:00.000Z"
 lastTended: "2024-08-03T00:00:00.000Z"
 growthStage: seed
 thumbnail: ""
 ---

+Work In Progress!

 <note-quote
-  quote="A highly adaptive organisation needs to shift the leadership model away from the one that controls and makes decisions to a leader who fosters an environment where teams can do their best work." sourceLink="#key-enablers-from-team-of-teams" sourceText="[1]">
+    quote="A highly adaptive organisation needs to shift the leadership model away from the one that controls and makes decisions to a leader who fosters an environment where teams can do their best work." sourceLink="#key-enablers-from-team-of-teams"
+    sourceText="[1]">
 </note-quote>

 &#10047; Creating a shared consciousness through extreme transparency